 Workers’ Compensation Claim – If you are covered under workers’ compensation as an employee, a claim may be filed seeking the appropriate remedies.
 In New York, you may seek compensation for wages lost due to your injuries, medical bills incurred following the crane accident, disability benefits, and death benefits.

 Workers’ compensation, however, may not be enough to bring you back to the state you held before the accident.
 Third parties may be found liable outside of your workers’ compensation claim.

 Personal Injury Claim – Third parties may be found liable for a personal injury claim as a result of your injuries incurred following a crane accident.
 Following a personal injury claim, you may seek medical costs, lost wages, emotional distress, and/or pain and suffering damages.

 Wrongful Death Claim – Third parties may be found liable for a wrongful death claim as a result of a crane accident.

-Contact the Law Offices of Michael S. Lamonsoff, PLLC
+Contact the NY Crane Injury Lawyers of The Law Offices of Michael S. Lamonsoff, PLLC